WE look at some of the memorable moments that have happened on this day in the remarkable history of Rangers.

-Today we remember a Halloween Quarter Final against Motherwell from five years ago, a Scottish record transfer fee paid in 1968 and an exhibition match against the All Blacks in 1984.
+Today we remember a Halloween Quarter Final against Motherwell, a Scottish record transfer fee paid in 1968 and an exhibition match against the All Blacks in 1984.

 Paul Quinn’s late, late goal gave Motherwell hope and added some unneeded extra anxiety to those on the Rangers bench but it was too little too late for Mark McGhee’s side who had contributed greatly to a gripping cup tie.
 You can read a match report here and watch the game on RangersTV here.

 In 1968, Rangers signed Ibrox legend Colin Stein from Hibernian for a Scottish record transfer fee of £100,000 – the first six-figure transfer between Scottish clubs.

 Stein started his Rangers career in starting style, netting eight goals in his first three games and went on to become one of the most popular strikers to play for the club.

 In 1984, Ally McCoist was on the scoresheet as Rangers took on New Zealand in an exhibition match that was part of their world tour and a testimonial for Billy Mackay who had to retire from the game due to injury.

 Rangers were 5:0 winners in the game, thanks to a brace from Robert Fleck and goals from Ally McCoist, Robert Prytz and one for Australian David Mitchell.

 Afterwards, an emotional Mackay said: “I’m grateful to everyone who turned up to help me.
 People have been marvellous since I had to give the game up and I can only say a big ‘thank you’ to all concerned”.